 #1 Geoff Moore’s Value Positioning Statement

-Probably the most recognized one – in his seminal book Crossing the Chasm – Geoff Moore suggests a specific template for creating your value positioning.
+Probably the most popularized – in his seminal book Crossing the Chasm – Geoff Moore suggests a specific template for outlining your value positioning.
 In addition to the first part below, Moore also introduces a second statement focused on competitive positioning.

 For ____________ (target customer)